Blog Listing Displays User Avatars Instead of Blog Avatars

 Yes, I think that adding the feature to the Featured Content widget is more sensible, since the UI is mostly already there.
 Please do open a ticket for it, and we can assign it a milestone, and leave this one in future release for when we have more resources.

-#8 Updated by Boone Gorges over 6 years ago
+#8 Updated by Boone Gorges almost 7 years ago

 - Status changed from Reporter Feedback to Assigned